amyreese/znc-push/README.md

     /msg *status loadmod notifo

-Then set your Notifo username and API secret:
+Then set your Notifo username and API secret.
+The API secret is not your password, and can be obtained by logging into Notifo's website, clicking Settings, and then "Click to Show" next to the "API Secret" heading:

     /msg *notifo set username foo
 	/msg *notifo set secret ...